-Category A Board Developed Courses Notes These notes and footnotes (1-2) refer to the list of courses http://educationstandards.nsw.edu.au/wps/portal/nesa/home
+Category A Board Developed Courses Notes These notes and footnotes (1-2) refer to the list of courses

-- 1. Of the 12 Year 11 and 10 Year 12 units required for the Higher School Certificate no more than 6 Year 11 units and 7 Year 12 units of Science can be included. - 2.
+- 1. Of the 12 units for Year 11 and 10 units for Year 12 that is required for the Higher School Certificate no more than 6 units for Year 11 and 7 units for Year 12 for Science can be included. - 2.
 You must study Music Course 2 if you wish to study HSC Extension Music.

-Additional information about courses and the HSC is available on the NSW Education Standards Authority (NESA) website:
+Additional information about courses and the HSC is available on the NSW Education Standards Authority (NESA) website: http://educationstandards.nsw.edu.au/wps/portal/nesa/home